umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 ## Processing during startup

-Umbraco allows you to run some initialization code during startup by using `UmbracoApplicationStartingNotification`, however, great care should be used to ensure that you are not slowing down application startup.
+Umbraco allows you to run some initialization code during startup by using `UmbracoApplicationStartingNotification` or `UmbracoApplicationMainDomAcquiredNotification`, however, great care should be used to ensure that you are not slowing down application startup.
 You should be especially careful as a Package developer that you are not slowing down application startup since your package may end up being used for thousands of websites.